The Time and Place That Gave Me Life AND Not All Poor People Are Black available in paperback and electronically.

 Dreams do come true.
 Here is a brief summary of the journey to my dream.

-This collection of essays is about identifying and using the power we have as members of the American body politic to work together for our common good.
-The essays also emphasize our mutual dependency and cover a range of topics from personal and spiritual development to issues that impact our interactions with one another in the public sphere: the environment, economics, entertainment, mass transit, politics, and race relations.
-These essays will rock your mind and nurture your soul!
+This collection of essays emphasizes our mutual dependency and covers a range of topics from personal and spiritual development to issues that impact our interactions with one another in the public sphere: the environment, economics, entertainment, mass transit, politics, and race relations.
+Prepare to have your mind rocked and your soul nurtured!

 “My mom has never been shy about expressing her opinion, and that’s exactly what she does in this book.
 She writes about women, movies, aging, religion, extrasensory perception, politics, and of course, racism.
 Read it; you might be surprised at what she thinks.”

 W. Kamau Bell, comedian and host of the Emmy-nominated CNN series, The United Shades of America with W. Kamau Bell

 “JANET CHEATHAM BELL IS ONE OF MY HEROES!”
 Henry Louis Gates Jr.